Apetree100122/zero-bin/README.md

 Reads input from a Jerigon node and writes output to stdout

-Usage: leader jerigon [OPTIONS] --rpc-url <RPC_URL> --block-number <BLOCK_NUMBER>
+Usage: leader jerigon [OPTIONS] --rpc-url <RPC_URL> --block-numbers <BLOCK_NUMBERS>

 Options:
   -u, --rpc-url <RPC_URL>

-  -b, --block-number <BLOCK_NUMBER>
+  -b, --block-numberss <BLOCK_NUMBERS>
-          If provided, it is the block number for which to generate a proof --from <BLOCK_NUMBER>
-          If provided, specifies the starting block number of the range for which to generate a proof --to <BLOCK_NUMBER>
-          If provided, specifies the ending block number of the range for which to generate a proof -c, --checkpoint-block-number <CHECKPOINT_BLOCK_NUMBER>
+          The block number or a block numbers range for which to generate a proof -c, --checkpoint-block-number <CHECKPOINT_BLOCK_NUMBER>
           The checkpoint block number [default: 0]
   -f, --previous-proof <PREVIOUS_PROOF>